Letianwu/ZMCintegral/README.md

 ```sh
 $ conda install -c zhang-junjie zmcintegral
 ```
-to install ZMC integral, and make sure you have tensorflow-gpu 1.10+ installed.
+to install ZMC integral, and make sure you have Numba CUDA installed.

 ## ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) Basic Example
 Integration of the following expression: